EH LEGAL AUSTRALIA PTY LTD

 12. Billing and interest

 A bill for our costs and disbursements will be sent at appropriate times during the course of the matter.
-As a general rule, you should expect a bill every month from us, but at least 21 days from the last one.
+As a general rule, you should expect a bill every 30 days when retained on a time billing basis.
+When retained on a fixed fee basis work performed will be billed either at the conclusion of the matter or 4 months from the date of the Letter of Engagement, whichever occurs first in time.

 However, we may agree with you in the engagement letter to only send a bill to you upon the conclusion of the matter.
 If we and you agree to do so, your requirement to pay us is not dependent upon a successful outcome for you.